DXOGO/dxogo/README.md

-# Diogo Cruz
-Computer Science and Engineering Student @ University of Aveiro
+Computer Science and Engineering @ University of Aveiro

 ### Contact me: